vatesfr/xen-orchestra/forecaster.md

 * forecast report and alerts inside advanced reports
 * taking automatic actions before bottlenecks happened
 * match the resources needed for a predicted load
+* green IT!
+By cutting useless nodes in quiet moment and boot them just before the load rise

 ## Example